Clayton helps you keep your code quality under control automatically, by monitoring and reviewing your code when it changes in your repository.

 Clayton creates webhooks automatically to monitor for relevant events in your repository.
 To set up the automation, please do the following steps:

-- Click on Project name on top bar
+Click on Project name on the top bar

 Do you want to create a quality gate for your projects with Clayton?